 Not suss at all!
-It might be said that a conniving cackle would not have been out of place here.
+It might be said that a conniving cackle would not have been out-of-place here.
 Or perhaps they should have put a moustache on her.

 This movie was rated R for the violence and language.
-Sure there are a couple of F-bombs here and there, a stabbing with a high heel shoe plus a neck snap but overall there really wasn’t enough action in this action movie to warrant an R rating.
+Sure there are a couple of F-bombs here and there, a stabbing with a high heel shoe plus a neck snap but overall there really wasn’t enough action in this action movie to call for an R rating.
 Poor old Dolph – his character Sharpe, hardly even stands up the entire film, let alone has any good fight scenes.

-Stuck with this tiny little pocket rocket Sadie going all commando on people twice her size and screeching about not being able to find people who are bobbing down in their seat…not even really hiding per say.
+Stuck with this little pocket rocket Sadie going all commando on people twice her size and screeching about not being able to find people who are bobbing down in their seat…not even really hiding per say.
 Somehow during all this hiding down in seats, neck snapping and heel stabbing, the guy everyone wants – Terry (played by Kirk Barker but it could very well have been cast as Hugh Grant, he is that seedy) manages to cop a feel with Gretchen and smooch his ex who is literally trying to kill him.
-She has shown nothing but disdain for him the entire time and doesn't snap his neck one little bit!
+She has shown nothing but disdain for him the entire time and doesn't snap his neck one bit!
 It made me cringe a little too.
 I'm all for copping a feel between characters but when the sexual tension is there.

 The third time my fiancé and I spoke about what was happening in the movie was after he had left the room, had a shower and came back to ask me how it ended.
 I think that speaks volumes about how good this film is.
 I have to see the end of any movie - I've stuck through many a dodgy film - so I was still sitting there.. waiting for it to finally be over.

 Excuse me, but is that Denise Richards?— My fiance

 How has IMDb.com Rated this Movie so Highly?